maxxu05/pulseppg/README.md

 ### (A) Python Environment

-For this project we use [miniconda](https://docs.anaconda.com/free/miniconda/miniconda-install/) to manage dependencies.
-After installing miniconda, we can install the relcon environment with the following terminal commands:
+For this project we use miniconda to manage dependencies.
+[After installing miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install#linux-2), we can install the pulseppg environment with the following terminal commands:

     git clone https://github.com/maxxu05/pulseppg.git
     cd pulseppg